-The deadline for submission is 27 September 2017.
-Authors will be notified of acceptance/rejection decisions by 13 October 2017.
-As a paper development workshop there will no be formal proceedings; accepted papers will be made available to other attendees for the period of the workshop and a printed abstract will be included as part of the workshop materials.
+The deadline for submission is 16 September 2022.
+Authors will be notified of acceptance/rejection decisions by 30 September 2022.
+As a paper development workshop there will be no formal proceedings; accepted papers will be made available to other attendees for the period of the workshop and a printed abstract will be included as part of the workshop materials.

 All submissions to DOTI must represent original work that has not already been published in a journal or conference proceedings.
 If the work has been presented at another conference or is currently under consideration for publication or presentation elsewhere, the authors must disclose this fact.
 At least one author for every accepted paper must register for the workshop and be prepared to present their ideas in person (both full and RIP papers will be presented).
 Due to the strong emphasis of the workshop on paper development, the workshop schedule ensure room for detailed discussions and each presentation will be accompanied by a discussant providing direct feedback to the individual work.

-We look forward to welcoming you in Seoul,
+We look forward to welcoming you in Copenhagen,

 University of Bern, Switzerland

 In the November issue of Information Systems Journal, Ofir Turel, Christian Matt, Manuel Trenz, and Christy Cheung published a special issue on "Digitization of the Individual".
 In their introductory article, the guest editors introduce the intertwined three‐layer framework of technology and digitised individuals and outline important perspectives for studying the interactions between technology and the digitised individual: